ansyblenetwork/sdg/_posts/2020-11-09-diatonic-modes-from.md

 | b3, b7, b6, b2 | Phrygian |
 | b3, b7, b6, b2, b5 | Locrian |

-It is easy to believe, and [studies have shown](https://www.researchgate.net/publication/259731533_Emotional_Connotations_of_Diatonic_Modes), that the number of flats correlates with the sadness of the scale.
+It is easy to believe, and [studies have shown](https://www.researchgate.net/publication/259731533_Emotional_Connotations_of_Diatonic_Modes), that the number of flats correlates with the brightness or happiness of the scale.
 Perhaps you can judge for yourself:

 <div id="scale1"></div>
 <div id="scale2"></div>